cilantroxiao/SWAVE/README.md

 ```

 ## Running your Code
-- Open the integrated terminal in VSCode by clicking on "View" in the menu and selecting "Terminal."
+1. Open your terminal or command prompt.
-- Navigate to the directory where your code is located using the `cd` command.
+2. Navigate to the directory where your code is located using the `cd` command.
-- Run your code using the appropriate Python command, providing the script name as an argument.
+3. Run the script/tool using the appropriate command, providing the necessary arguments if any.

 For example, to run `run_script.py`: